jattanjie21/givemework_server/README.md

 ## Basic Commands

+## Database Setup
+The project uses postgres version-14 and a local instance was created for testing locally during and post development.
+Find the guide in [postgres_setup](https://github.com/gambiaparticipates/gp-website/blob/main/setup_guides/postres_setup_guide.md)

 ### Setting Up Your Users

 -   To create a **normal user account**, just go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.